 IPU6 is a continuing evolution of the architecture introduced in IPU4 and enhanced in IPU5.
 Additional image quality improvements are introduced, as well as hardware accelerated support for temporal de-noising and new sensor technologies such as Spatially Variant Exposure HDR and Dual Photo Diode, among others.

 IPU6 provides a complete high-quality hardware accelerated pipeline.

-U/H and U Type4-Processor SKUs has the most advanced IPU6 (IPU6EP) from previous SKUs.
+PS Processor SKUs have the most advanced IPU6 (IPU6EP) from previous SKUs.

-8.3 Camera/MIPI
+9.3 Camera/MIPI

-Camera/MIPI is supported on the H/U/U Type4-series processor.
+Camera/MIPI is supported on the following processor series.